microsoft/BotFramework-WebChat/SPEECH.md

 -  `"acceptingInput"`: Web Chat will do nothing after the bot's message is spoken
 -  `"ignoringInput"`: Web Chat will explicitly close the microphone

-For more details, please follow this article on [adding input hints to messages][Add input hints to messages].
+For more details, please follow this article on [adding input hints to messages][add input hints to messages].

 #### Input hint behavior before 4.5.0